lijqhs/blog/content/posts/design-patterns/creational-factory-method.md

 - Requires more code: The Factory Method pattern requires the creation of additional classes and methods, which can result in more code that needs to be written and maintained.
 - May not be necessary for simple applications: For simple applications with only a few types of objects, the Factory Method pattern may introduce unnecessary complexity and overhead.

+## Related Design Patterns

+The Factory Method pattern is a creational design pattern that defines an interface for creating objects, but lets subclasses decide which class to instantiate.
+It provides a way to delegate the instantiation logic to subclasses, allowing for flexible object creation.

+The Factory Method pattern can be related to other design patterns in the following ways:

+1. Abstract Factory Pattern: The Abstract Factory pattern provides an interface for creating families of related objects, while the Factory Method pattern focuses on creating a single object.
+The Factory Method can be used within an Abstract Factory to delegate the creation of individual objects to subclasses.

+2. Singleton Pattern: The Factory Method pattern can be used in conjunction with the Singleton pattern to ensure that only one instance of a factory class is available.
+The Factory Method can encapsulate the logic for creating the Singleton instance and provide a centralized access point to it.

+3. Template Method Pattern: The Factory Method pattern and the Template Method pattern are similar in that they both define a skeleton algorithm with certain steps that can be customized by subclasses.
+The Template Method pattern focuses on defining the overall algorithm, while the Factory Method pattern focuses on creating objects within that algorithm.

+4. Strategy Pattern: The Factory Method pattern can be used in conjunction with the Strategy pattern to dynamically select and instantiate different strategies.
+The Factory Method can be used to create different strategy objects based on certain conditions or inputs.

+5. Composite Pattern: The Factory Method pattern can be used with the Composite pattern to create composite objects.
+The Factory Method can be used to create the individual components of the composite and assemble them together.

+It's important to note that the Factory Method pattern is primarily focused on creating objects in a flexible and extensible manner.
+The choice of which patterns to use in conjunction with the Factory Method pattern depends on the specific requirements and constraints of the system being designed.

 ## Reference

 - https://en.wikipedia.org/wiki/Factory_method_pattern
 - https://refactoring.guru/design-patterns/factory-method
 - https://refactoring.guru/design-patterns/factory-method/python/example